 “ICANN should convene research efforts through an institutional assessment function (or “Research Unit”).
 This unit would serve as a facilitator of internal and cross-community research efforts (e.g., research-gathering), and also create and maintain an evidence database.
 It would be tasked with linking the supply and demand of evidence.
 The proposed Research Unit is conceived as a cross-community resource – it should be able to inform decision-making in various ICANN contexts, and provide useful materials to people who want to learn about ICANN.”

-The following critical point are made in the section titled ‘Why Does This Proposal Make Sense at ICANN?’: “Notably, this unit should not have the power to make binding decisions at ICANN.
+The following critical points are made in the section titled ‘Why Does This Proposal Make Sense at ICANN?’: “Notably, this unit should not have the power to make binding decisions at ICANN.
 Essentially, the purpose of the unit is to create a space where researchers and research initiatives can convene, and also to provide support to the volunteers that work together via ICANN, who largely do not have the time or resources to produce their own research (this is especially a concern as ICANN often faces issues that are new and therefore require extensive research).”

 In my opinion this proposal makes a lot of sense and could add lots of value to ICANN processes.
 The key is to do it in continual consultation with the community, i.e., consistent with the multi-stakeholder model.